iterative/dvc.org/content/docs/start/index.md

 $ git commit -m "Initialize DVC"
 ```

-DVC features can be grouped into layers.
-We'll explore them one by one in the
+DVC features can be grouped into functional components.
+We'll explore them one
-next few sections:
+by one in the next few sections:

-- [**Data versioning**](/doc/start/data-versioning) is the core part of DVC for
+- [**Data versioning**](/doc/start/data-versioning) is the base layer of DVC.
+It
-  large files, datasets, machine learning models versioning and efficient
+  enables version control for large files, datasets, and machine learning
-  sharing.
-We'll show how to use a regular Git workflow, without storing large
+  models, as well as efficient sharing.
+Use a regular Git workflow, without
-  files with Git.
+  storing large files with Git.
 Think "Git for data".

 - [**Data access**](/doc/start/data-access) shows how to use data artifacts from
   outside of the project and how to import data artifacts from another DVC